 Evaluation of Disclosure Controls and Procedures.
 The Company's Management under the supervision and with the participation of the Company's Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") are responsible for establishing and maintaining "disclosure controls and procedures" (as defined in rules promulgated under the Securities Exchange Act of 1934, as amended) for the Company.
-Based on their evaluation of the Company's disclosure controls and procedures as of December 31, 2008, the CEO and CFO have concluded that the Company's disclosure controls and procedures were effective to ensure that the information required to be disclosed by the Company in this Annual Report on Form 10-K was (i) recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and (ii) accumulated and communicated to the Company's management, including the Company's principal executive and principal financial officers, to allow timely decisions regarding required disclosure.
-Management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2008 excluded the business of Adler Tank Rentals, LLC, which business was acquired pursuant to an asset purchase transaction which was closed in December 2008.
-Adler Tank Rentals is a wholly-owned subsidiary of the Company whose total assets and total net revenues represented less than 12% of consolidated total assets and less than 1% of consolidated net revenues, respectively, of the Company as of and for the year ended December 31, 2008.
-Companies are allowed to exclude acquisitions from their assessment of internal control over financial reporting during the first year of an acquisition while integrating the acquired company under guidelines established by the Securities and Exchange Commission.
+Based on their evaluation as of December 31, 2009, the CEO and CFO have concluded that the Company's disclosure controls and procedures were effective to ensure that the information required to be disclosed by the Company in this Annual Report on Form 10-K was (i) recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and (ii) accumulated and communicated to the Company's management, including the Company's principal executive and principal financial officers, to allow timely decisions regarding required disclosure.

 Changes in Internal Control over Financial Reporting.
-During the last quarter of the Company's fiscal year ended December 31, 2008, there were no changes in the Company's internal control over financial reporting during the period covered by this report that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+During the last quarter of the Company's fiscal year ended December 31, 2009, there were no changes in the Company's internal control that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.